RoyalPineapple/iOSAccessibilityPathBug/README.md

 }
 ```

-Starting in iOS 18, this API uses corrupted internal state when calculating the returned path's coordinates, causing accumulation errors on repeated calls.
+Starting in iOS 18, when this API is called repeatedly with the same CGPath, the returned coordinates accumulate incorrectly.

 ## Minimal Reproduction